Recommended children's booklists sorted by age or topic

 The Famous Five series by Enid Blyton has been charming readers for generations and is one of the best selling children’s series of all time.
 Fans enjoy the stories of unravelling mysteries, innocent adventures and the power of teamwork – not to mention lashings of ginger beer!

 We’ve put together a list of ten similar books for fans of The Famous Five.
-Readers who love a good mystery to solve might enjoy The London Eye Mystery or The Mystery of the Whistling Caves – or for something with more of an interactive element, try Solve Your Own Mystery: The Monster Maker.
+Readers who love a good mystery to solve might enjoy The London Eye Mystery or The Secret of the Treasure Keepers – or for something with more of an interactive element, try You vs The Poison Plot.
 Some children are drawn to stories about outdoor adventures and good clean fun, and we recommend the Clifftoppers series or Kat Wolfe Investigates.
-If you want a new full series to get stuck into after reading the Famous Five books, we recommend the Adventures on Trains series or the Demon Headmaster.
-For more stories about children working together and saving the day, try The Misfits Club or The Case of the Smuggler’s Curse.
+If you want a new full series to get stuck into after reading the Famous Five books, we recommend the Adventures on Trains series, or for more rip-roaring stories about children working together and saving the day, try The Breakfast Club Adventures.

 Browse the full list below of books for children looking for what to read next after The Famous Five…